 Deductible Under Medicare Advantage

-A Medicare Advantage plan, also known as Medicare Part C, is an all-in-one, bundled plan.
+A Medicare Advantage plan, or Medicare Part C, is an all-in-one, bundled plan.
 What exactly does this mean?
 You can buy a Medicare Advantage plan through a private insurance company that combines Part A, Part B, and usually, Part D coverages in one overall plan.

-Medicare Part C plans carry a maximum out-of-pocket cost, and those costs can’t be higher than $7,550 in .
+Medicare Part C plans carry a maximum out-of-pocket cost, which can’t be higher than $8,300 in .
 Your deductibles, copays, and other costs contribute to your out-of-pocket costs.
 Once you reach the out-of-pocket amount, your Advantage plan covers most expenses for the rest of the year.

 Deductible Under Medicare Part D

 Medicare Part D is known as your prescription drug coverage.
 Part D is optional coverage and carries an additional monthly premium.
-Much like Medicare Supplement and Advantage plans, prescription drug plans come in various costs and coverages.
+Like Medicare Supplement and Advantage plans, prescription drug plans come in various costs and coverages.

 Much like Medicare Part A, Part B, and Part C, Medicare Part D plans carry a deductible that you’ll pay before your plan covers its Part.
 The annual deductible limit for is $505.
 The beneficiary must pay 100% of the prescription drug costs with most Part D plans before Part D insurance covers any costs.

-For instance, your plan may require you to pay an annual deductible of $505.
+For instance, your plan may require you to pay an annual $505 annual deductible.
 Your Part D insurance won’t help pay for your medications until you’ve spent $505 on prescriptions first.
 Once you meet your deductible, your insurance kicks in.
 Depending on the plan you choose, your deductible may vary.

 You’ll want to do your homework to be sure you’re getting the biggest bang for your buck when shopping for Part D drug plans.
 Some prescription drug plans may have a $0 annual deductible and only charge a monthly premium and a copayment.
 Others may carry a higher deductible and may have a lower premium cost.
 Some things you may want to consider when shopping for Part D plans include: